cal-itp/eligibility-server/docs/deployment/infrastructure.md

 ## Making changes

+Terraform is [`plan`](https://www.terraform.io/cli/commands/plan)'d when commits that change any file under the `terraform` directory are either:

+- merged into the `main` branch
+- tagged with a release candidate or release tag

+Then, the Azure DevOps pipeline that ran the `plan` will wait for approval to run [`apply`](https://www.terraform.io/cli/commands/apply).

-Terraform is [`plan`](https://www.terraform.io/cli/commands/plan)'d when code is pushed to any branch on GitHub, then [`apply`](https://www.terraform.io/cli/commands/apply)'d when merged to `main`.
-While other automation for this project is done through GitHub Actions, we use an Azure Pipeline (above) for a couple of reasons:
+While other automation for this project is done through GitHub Actions, we use an Azure DevOps Pipeline (above) for a couple of reasons:

 - Easier authentication with the Azure API using a service connnection
 - Log output is hidden, avoiding accidentally leaking secrets